 Assessments for English Language Learners (ELLs)

 With the implementation of the College and Career Ready Standards (CCRS), DoDEA has adopted assessments to measure English language proficiency of English Language Learners (ELLs).
-DoDEA has selected the WIDA ACCESS for ELLs assessments to be administered in the spring semester.
+DoDEA administers the WIDA ACCESS for ELLs assessments in the spring semester.
 The WIDA ACCESS for ELLs assessments measure a student’s academic language acquisition in the domains of listening, speaking, reading, and writing.
-As with LAS Links assessments, the WIDA assessments are administered in paper form this school year.

 - Kindergarten ESOL students will be administered the Kindergarten ACCESS for ELLs assessment via per/pen administration.

-- ESOL students in Grades 1-12 will be administered the ACCESS for ELLs 2.0 assessment
+- ESOL students in Grades 1-12 will be administered the ACCESS for ELLs via online administration.

-- ESOL students with severe cognitive disabilities are eligible for the WIDA Alternate ACCESS for ELLs assessment.
+- ESOL students with severe cognitive disabilities are eligible for the Alternate ACCESS for ELLs assessment via paper/pen administration.